Robertnant/Keccak/README.md

-Here's a README file for the provided SHA-3 implementation:

----

 # SHA-3 Hash Implementation

 This project implements the SHA-3 cryptographic hash function based on the Keccak algorithm.
 It allows for hashing files with various SHA-3 hash sizes, including 224, 256, 384, and 512 bits.